PSUmodeling/MM-PIHM-EnKF/README.md

 ## REFERENCES

+[1] Shi, Y., K. J. Davis, F. Zhang, C. J. Duffy, and X. Yu, 2014: Parameter estimation of a physically-based land surface hydrologic model using the ensemble Kalman Filter: A synthetic experiment. *Water Resources Research*, **50**, 706--724.

+[2] Shi, Y., K. J. Davis, F. Zhang and C. J. Duffy, and X. Yu, 2015: Parameter estimation of a physically-based land surface hydrologic model using an ensemble Kalman filter: A multivariate real-data experiment. *Advances in Water Resources*, **83**, 421--427.

-[3] Packer, J. S., et al., 2015: CLAMMS: A scalable algorithm for calling common and rare copy number variants from exome sequencing data. *Bioinformatics*, **32**,133--135.
+[3] Packer, J. S., and Coauthors, 2015: CLAMMS: A scalable algorithm for calling common and rare copy number variants from exome sequencing data. *Bioinformatics*, **32**,133--135.